numpy/numpy/doc/source/user/depending_on_numpy.rst

-That said, if you are (a) a project that is guaranteed to release frequently, (b) use a large part of NumPy's API surface, and (c) is worried that changes in NumPy may break your code, you may set an upper bound of `<MAJOR.MINOR + N` with N no less than 3, and `MAJOR.MINOR` being the current release of NumPy.
+That said, if you are (a) a project that is guaranteed to release frequently, (b) use a large part of NumPy's API surface, and (c) is worried that changes in NumPy may break your code, you can set an upper bound of `<MAJOR.MINOR + N` with N no less than 3, and `MAJOR.MINOR` being the current release of NumPy.
 If you use the NumPy C API (directly or via Cython), you can also pin the current major